-The following table sets forth information with respect to the beneficial ownership of our common stock held as of September 17, 2012 by the selling stockholders, the shares the underwriters have agreed to purchase from the selling stockholders and the selling stockholders' shares subject to the underwriters' option to purchase additional shares.
+The following table sets forth information with respect to the beneficial ownership of our common stock held as of September 20, 2012 by the selling stockholders, the shares the underwriters have agreed to purchase from the selling stockholders and the selling stockholders' shares subject to the underwriters' option to purchase additional shares.
 The amounts and percentages of common stock beneficially owned are reported on the basis of SEC regulations governing the determination of beneficial ownership of securities.
 Under the SEC rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
 A person is also deemed to be a beneficial owner of any securities of which that person has the right to acquire beneficial ownership within 60 days.
-Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which he or she has no economic interest.
+Under these rules, more than one person may be deemed to be a beneficial owner of securities as to which he or she has no economic interest.

-The percentages in the following table reflect the common stock beneficially owned by the selling stockholders as a percentage of the total number of shares of our common stock held and, to the extent applicable, issuable to the selling stockholders upon the exercise or conversion of any of our securities that are exercisable or convertible within 60 days of September 17, 2012.
+The percentages in the following table reflect the common stock beneficially owned by the selling stockholders as a percentage of the total number of shares of our common stock held and, to the extent applicable, issuable to the selling stockholders upon the exercise or conversion of any of our securities that are exercisable or convertible within 60 days of September 20, 2012.
 In accordance with the rules of the SEC, beneficial ownership includes voting or investment power with respect to securities.

 The information set forth in the table below is based on information provided by or on behalf of the selling stockholders, and shows the beneficial ownership of shares of our common stock immediately preceding and following this offering by each selling stockholder.
-The percentage of beneficial ownership for the following table is based on 30,866,765 shares of common stock outstanding as of September 17, 2012.
+The percentage of beneficial ownership for the following table is based on 30,866,765 shares of common stock outstanding as of September 20, 2012